Petronas: Sports partnerships

+Motorsports

-Car racing
+Auto racing

-Petronas was one of the main sponsors of the BMW Sauber Formula One team alongside Intel, and supplied lubricants and fuel to the team.
-It also owned 40% of Sauber Petronas Engineering, the company that builds chassis which formerly used Ferrari designed engines used by the Sauber team, until being bought out by German motor company BMW.
-Petronas was also the main sponsor for the Malaysian Grand Prix, and co-sponsored the Chinese Grand Prix, and the inaugural Korean Grand Prix.
-Petronas was the exclusive premium partner of the Sauber Petronas (1995–2005) and BMW Sauber (2006–2009) F1 teams.
-BMW had acquired the controlling stake of the former Sauber Petronas Engineering, but left the sport after the 2009 season.
-On 21 December 2009, Petronas was confirmed as moving from BMW Sauber to the newly formed Mercedes AMG Petronas Formula One team.
+PETRONAS was one of the main sponsors of the BMW Sauber Formula One team alongside Intel, and supplied lubricants and fuel to the team.
+It also owned 40% of Sauber PETRONAS Engineering, the company that builds chassis which formerly used Ferrari designed engines used by the Sauber team, until being bought out by German motor company BMW.
+PETRONAS was also the main sponsor for the Malaysian Grand Prix, and co-sponsored the Chinese Grand Prix, and the inaugural Korean Grand Prix.
+PETRONAS was the exclusive premium partner of the Sauber PETRONAS (1995–2005) and BMW Sauber (2006–2009) F1 teams.
+BMW had acquired the controlling stake of the former Sauber PETRONAS Engineering, but left the sport after the 2009 season.
+On 21 December 2009, PETRONAS was confirmed as moving from BMW Sauber to the newly formed Mercedes AMG PETRONAS Formula One team.

-In terms of further Formula One involvement, every year Petronas took the BMW Sauber team to various parts of Malaysia for F1 demos, so the public who are unable to go to the track itself get to experience a little bit of what F1 offers.
+In terms of further Formula One involvement, every year PETRONAS took the BMW Sauber team to various parts of Malaysia for F1 demos, so the public who are unable to go to the track itself get to experience a little bit of what F1 offers.
 Other promotional events are held in the run up to the race and the drivers play an integral part in this so much so that Nick Heidfeld conceded that there were more fans for BMW Sauber in Malaysia than in most other countries.

-Petronas also sponsors many other sporting events and teams, mostly motorsports.
-Some of these sponsorships include the PERT (Petronas EON Rally Team), and also the Petronas Adventure Team, a 4X4 adventure team.
-More recently Petronas was also a major sponsor for Petronas TOYOTA TEAM TOM'S which was participating in Super GT series, which they won the team title in 2008 and driver title in 2009.
+PETRONAS also sponsors many other sporting events and teams, mostly motorsports.
+Some of these sponsorships include the PERT (PETRONAS EON Rally Team), and also the PETRONAS Adventure Team, a 4X4 adventure team.
+More recently PETRONAS was also a major sponsor for PETRONAS TOYOTA TEAM TOM'S which was participating in Super GT series, which they won the team title in 2008 and driver title in 2009.
 The series also raced in Malaysia every season at Sepang International Circuit between 2005 and 2013.
-Petronas signed a three-year sponsorship agreement with Yamaha MotoGP team.
-The Petronas branding can be seen starting Qatar race on the 10 to 12 April 2009.
-Petronas also sponsors all Mercedes-AMG DTM cars from the 2011 season until Mercedes' DTM exit in 2018 (replacing Mobil 1) for only providing the lubricants.
+PETRONAS signed a three-year sponsorship agreement with Yamaha MotoGP team.
+The PETRONAS branding can be seen starting Qatar race on the 10 to 12 April 2009.
+PETRONAS also sponsors all Mercedes-AMG DTM cars from the 2011 season until Mercedes' DTM exit in 2018 (replacing Mobil 1) for only providing the lubricants.